nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 # Decide how many noise events to generate
 number_of_events = 100

-# Create noise using NoiseGenerator
+# Generate noise using NoiseGenerator
 test = noiseGenerator.generate_noise(number_of_events, normalized=False)

 ```